lnsayer/my-website/_posts/titanic_machine_learning_project.md

 We will go into scoring the test set later but for now let's see how this model performs with the test set.
 For reference:
 - Submitting all dead gives a score of 0.622
-- Submitting based on gender (predicting male = dead, female = surived) gives an accuracy score of 0.766
+- Submitting based on gender (predicting male = dead, female = survived) gives an accuracy score of 0.766

 Originally I tested this classifier without the newly engineered columns and imputing the age with the median age.
 This gave a score of 0.768, only a slight improvement!
 A lot of work for 0.02 increase in accuracy score.
 Scoring with the newly engineered columns gives 0.746, a disappointing and confusing score considering we can do better with just the gender submission.
 This might be down to overfitting, or even a bug.
 Let's perform some cross validation and hyperparameter tuning to find out if we can improve these scores.
 We still do not have a lot of features (at least compared to the dataset) and we know that random forests are quite good at performing feature selection.